Skip to content

 Through the Roof – What is it?

-As part of the National Trust’s commitment to conservation, we are undertaking a significant £3.3 million restoration roof project right here at Coughton Court.
-This multiple year project began in September 23 and will run until 2025 seeing key sections of the roof restored, and essential repairs as well as improvements also taking place across the fabric of the property.
+As part of the National Trust’s commitment to conservation, a significant £3.3 million restoration roof project began at Coughton Court in Autumn 2023.
+Now in its final stages, the project is due to finish in Summer 2025.
+Key sections of the roof have been restored and structural improvements have been made to the fabric of this historic property.

 Through the Roof - Why is restoring the roof so important?

 During 2016 a Quinquennial Inspection of Coughton Court took place with the report highlighting serious concerns regarding the fabric of the building.
-However, due to the Coronavirus pandemic the project to rectify these issues was delayed.
+However, due to the Coronavirus pandemic the project was delayed.
 In 2022 a further feasibility study took place reporting considerable damage to the roof across the entire property.
-As this now provided an unavoidable risk to the historic collection being damaged and years of deterioration.
+Something needed to be done and soon.
+Without intervention, the historic collection in our care would be at risk of deterioration and the entire structure of the property would decline and degrade over time.

-Through the Roof will restore Coughton’s roof through external and internal repairs including repairs to internal guttering, stone and window work to prevent flooding within the building.
-All the repairs and conservation will ensure that the property continues to stand for years to come and allow future generations to enjoy.
+Through the Roof has restored Coughton’s roof through external and internal repairs including repairs to internal guttering, stone and window work to prevent flooding within the building.
+All the repairs and conservation has been done to ensure that the property continues to stand for years to come and allow future generations to enjoy.

 Did you know?